AdesisNetlife/croak/README.md

-Croak arises from the need to create an specific solution to abstract all the automation configuration stuff and allowing you to delegate responsibilities in a proper way and sense in your project and developers
+Croak arises from the need to create an specific solution to abstract all the automation configuration stuff and allowing you to delegate responsibilities in a proper way and sense in your project and developers, without losing control

 ### Features

 - Centralizes your project build tasks configuration
 - Easily manage and orchestrates different configuration for multiple projects
 - Abstract and provides more more control of your project automation tasks
-- Extends or overrides Grunt global tasks configuration from local
+- Extends or overwrites Grunt global tasks configuration from local
 - Provides the same Grunt API and CLI
 - Customizes Grunt options run mode from the config file (future `.gruntrc`)
 - Keeps clean your repository without Grunt node packages (in front end projects cases)